Discover Derbyshire and the Peak District from Callow Hall

 Cycling through the Peak District is an exhilarating experience, and among the best routes out there is the Tissington Trail.
 The trail has around 13 miles of tracks and runs from the city of Ashbourne to Parsley Hall.

 Passed down through 16 generations, this grand stately home is brimming with ancient art, stunning architecture, and glorious gardens, just waiting to be explored.
-You can even eat and shop on the estate, too.
+A selection of places to eat and shop throughout the grounds with many events hosted throughout the year.

 Mam Tor Walk